VirtualRaven/mathlibra/readme.md

 #### The quick way ####
  `cd /to/projet/root/`

 `./run.sh` which builds and runs mathlibra.

+Unfortunataly building mathlibra requires java, but don't worry, it is only needed by the build system.
+No java installation is required by mathlibra itself.
 #### The longer way ####
 Mathlibra have no dependency and as such should build on most platforms, though it requires compiler support for c++11.
 If it is built for any other platform than windows, linux, mac osx or android, plugins will currently be disabled.
 This is due to the lack of plugin loaders for any other platforms.